divio/divio-cloud-docs/introduction/01-installation.rst

 Create your account
 -------------------

-A Divio Cloud account is free to set up and use indefinitely.
-Create your account on the Divio Cloud `Control Panel <https://control.divio.com/>`_, or log in if you already have one.
+A Divio account is free to set up and use indefinitely.
+Create your account on the Divio  `Control Panel <https://control.divio.com/>`_, or log in if you already have one.

 Our Divio GUI application can set up all you need to get started.
 In this tutorial however we will install and configure the components - Docker, the Divio CLI, and so on - manually.
-This will give more experienced developers a better insight into the system and how it all works together.
+This will give a better insight into the system and how it all works together.

-We expect you to have pip and Git installed and to have at least a basic understanding of their usage.
+We expect you to have Pip and Git installed and to have at least a basic understanding of their usage.

 ..  admonition:: Older versions of Macintosh OS X and Windows